Pazardzhik: Architecture

 Architecture in Pazardzhik have developed since its founding in the 13th century.
 The first houses were constructed at the river Maritsa, as the first mahalla is registered.
 Kurshum Khan was built in the 16th century, which was considered one of the gracious examples of the Ottoman architecture in the town.
 Its successor is the infamous Kurshum Mosque, which is one of the only examples of this legacy in Pazardzhik.
 In 1652, Evliya Çelebi visited Pazardzhik, to his words that it was a rich city with 16 mahallas, 870 one and two-storey houses.

 During the Bulgarian National Revival, architecture began to thrive.
 Many squares were constructed, one of them was square Vasil Levski and Konak na kaimakamina (today Saedinenie).
 In the 19th century, Pazardzhik was one of the biggest cities in European Ottoman, with 33 mahallas, 3420 houses and also many public buildings.
 The Bratsigovo Architectural School was one of the main supplier of architects that designed the house-museums such as the house-museum of Nikolaki Hristovich (today used as an ethnographic exhibition), the house-museum of Stanislav Dospevski (today used as an art gallery) and others.
 The Church of the Dormition was built in the period 1836-1837 and followed by many other churches, including the Church of St Constantine and Helena, built between 1868 and 1870.

 During the Russo-Turkish War (1877–1878), Turks left the town and many buildings were left abandoned or demolished.
-In 1883, a city plan is developed.
+In 1883, a city plan was developed.
 Many public buildings were built during this period, including the regional court and Chitalishte Videlina.
 In the first years after the Liberation, small changes were made in building houses.
 They were a bit higher, as well as the roofs were without any boards.
 During the years until 1944, many streets were enlarged, as well as new modern buildings and hotels were built.

 During socialism in Bulgaria, the first cooperative apartment buildings were built.
 The industrial zone in the southern part of the city was established with large industries.
 The drama theatre, hotel Trakia, Mineralni bani were constructed.

 After 1989, where in this period the fall of communism happened, architectural and construction plans completely changed.
 The new plans were linked to the nature, which allowed many parks to be made.
 Four star Hotel Hebar was constructed with 48 rooms, considered the newest hotel in the city.